 Our organisation’s name is simply Rimba, which means ‘jungle’ or ‘forest’ in the Malay language.
 Rimba is a Malaysian non-profit research group focused on conducting conservation science.
 We were established to help provide evidence-based solutions to conservation problems.
 We use the results of our studies to engage constructively with policymakers and natural resource managers to help improve the protection and management of Peninsular Malaysia’s biodiversity.
 We take a collaborative and inclusive approach to our work, and function as a virtual lab to connect like-minded people.

-We were first established in November 2010 as a non-profit research enterprise (Rimba Research; 002085549-T).
-As of 30 December 2016, we are officially a non-governmental organisation (NGO) under the Registrar of Societies Malaysia (Persatuan Penyelidik Rimba Malaysia; ROS: PPM-017-14-30122016).
+We were first established in November 2010 as a non-profit research enterprise (registered as Rimba Research; 002085549-T).
+As of 30 December 2016, we officially became a non-governmental organisation (NGO) under the Registrar of Societies Malaysia (registered as Persatuan Penyelidik Rimba Malaysia; ROS: PPM-017-14-30122016).

 Dr. Sheema Abdul Aziz – Co-founder & President

-Dr. Gopalasamy Reuben Clements – Co-founder & Vice President
+Prof. Gopalasamy Reuben Clements – Co-founder & Vice President